 The above study by the GPM lists five areas in which you can determine the success: These are:

-- How well is the defined project management process followed?
+- What is the degree of compliance with the defined project management process?

-- How good is the controllability of the project portfolio?
+- How well is the project portfolio managed and monitored?

-- What is the feasibility of the planned project portfolio?
+- How feasible is the planned project portfolio?

-- How high is the maturity level of the projects in the planned project portfolio?
+- What is the maturity level of the projects in the planned project portfolio?

-Such measurements can either be performed by the PMO itself.
-Otherwise, external consultants can take on the job.
-The second option will increase the acceptance of the survey results within the company.
-After all, there will be no self-evaluation by the PMO
+Such measurements can either be performed by the PMO itself or by external consultants.
+The second option will increase the acceptance of the survey results within the company as it avoids having the PMO evaluate its own performance.

-The above questions also permit statements on the maturity level of project management at the company.
-If you compare the measurements to the status quo on a regular basis, you can present the development as the performance of the PMO.
+The questions shown above can indicate the maturity level of project management at the company.
+If you compare these measurements to the status quo on a regular basis, you can demonstrate that the PMO is making progress in enhancing its performance.

-The study by the GPM showed that one thing increases acceptance within the company above all – involving the PMO in strategic measures.
-For instance, the PMO members could support management in the following strategic areas:
+The study by the GPM showed that one thing is especially helpful in increasing acceptance within the company – involving the PMO in strategic measures.
+For instance, the PMO members can support management in the following strategic areas:

-- Which projects are actually started and which are not?
+- Which projects have actually been launched and which have not?

 - How does the prioritization in the selection process occur?

-- What additional value do the projects provide for the company’s strategic objectives?
+- What added value do the projects contribute to the company’s strategic objectives?

-- In what way are cross-project budget and resource conflicts resolved?
+- How are cross-project budget and resource conflicts resolved?

-- How is the involvement in the budgeting process carried out?
+- How is the PMO involved in the budgeting process?

 You might also like our Checklist of 10 Vital Success Factors for Establishing a PMO.

 What does the PMO do?
-Are the PMO objectives, stakeholders and responsibilities common knowledge at the company?
+Do people within the company really understand the PMO’s objectives, stakeholders and responsibilities?

-Another approach to PMO organization are Agile PMOs.
-Read related article.
+Another approach to PMO organization involves Agile PMOs.

-If the task description is missing or not common knowledge, this bears a risk.
-The PMO is likely to belie the expectations of the target group.
-This can lead to stakeholder dissatisfaction.
+It’s important to make sure that the PMO’s tasks are carefully documented, otherwise the PMO risks not meeting the expectations of the target group, which can lead to stakeholder dissatisfaction.
 The task description should also state which important tasks are beyond the responsibility of the PMO.

 You should classify the type of support, too.
 This allows you to control the direction in which the PMO should develop.

 You should also qualify the operational support.
 Will the PMO actually be doing things (e.g. “guiding the mouse” of the project manager when using the tool)?
-Or will it merely give instructions on how the project manager has to do things?
-This would mean the project managers were largely left to their own devices.
+Or will it merely give instructions on how the project manager should do things?
+This would mean that the project managers are generally expected to do the work themselves.